-While CoQ10, also known as coenzyme Q10, has no direct scientific evidence in the prevention of miscarriage, but some studies suggest that it may have potential benefits in reproductive health, lowering the risk of miscarriage.
+While CoQ10, also known as coenzyme Q10, has no direct scientific evidence in the prevention of miscarriage, but some studies suggest that it may benefits in reproductive health, lowering the risk of miscarriage and maintain a healthy pregnancy.
 Its antioxidant properties, ability to improve egg quality by supporting cellular energy production, protecting against oxidative stress and promoting healthy blood flow by improving endothelial function and improving uterine environment, make it a valuable addition to a prenatal regimen, enhancing fertility outcomes and decrease the likelihood of miscarriage.

 Coenzyme Q10 is a naturally occurring enzyme found in every cell of our body.
 It plays a vital role in cellular energy production and acts as a powerful antioxidant, protecting our cells from damage caused by harmful free radicals.